Shaun-Finnegan/Shaun-Finnegam-Milestone-project-2/README.md

 ![lives left](https://github.com/Shaun-Finnegan/Shaun-Finnegam-Milestone-project-2/blob/main/assets/readme-images/lives.png?raw=true "lives left")

 ### Mobile Game Controls
 One of the goals of this project was to allow users to play the game on any device.
 One of the ways this was achieved was to add mobile controls on devices below a certain screen size.
-The buttons allow the user to control the main sprite just as they woul using the arrow keys on a keyboard.
+The buttons allow the user to control the main sprite just as they would using the arrow keys on a keyboard.
 Once the button is pressed down the color of the button turns orange to show the user the button is responding to their interaction.

 ![mobile-controls](https://github.com/Shaun-Finnegan/Shaun-Finnegam-Milestone-project-2/blob/main/assets/readme-images/mobile-game-controls.png?raw=true "mobile game controls")